|

 come before Twelfth Night, Lord Olivan?" he asked.

-Appalled by Berodin's behaviour, Olivan tried to make amends.
+Appalled by Berodin's behaviour, Olivan tried to make amends:

 stables?"